Akim Tamiroff: Personal life

 Tamiroff's accepted birth year was 1899, although in at least two instances this appeared to be different.
 In his second trip to America in November 1923 his age is given as 27 and in the 1930 census as 32.
 He married fellow actress Tamara Shayne, with whom he performed nightclub acts, in February 1933 in Los Angeles.
 Yet, according to the above-mentioned 1930 census, the couple was living in Chicago, Illinois, as married under the (misspelled) name Tameriroff.
 It appears also that this was his second marriage.

 Tamiroff was fluent in five languages – Armenian, Russian, English, French, and Italian.

 Death

-Tamiroff died on September 17, 1972, from cancer.
+Tamiroff died in Palm Springs, California on September 17, 1972, from cancer.